Guide

 Tracking 13F ownership in Brief Equity

-The ownership view does that diffing for you: a manager portfolio with the buys, sells, and concentration for the quarter; the top institutional holders of a company; and a watchlist view of how ownership shifted for the tickers you follow.
+The ownership view does the diffing for you: a manager portfolio with the buys, sells, and concentration for the quarter; the top institutional holders of a company; and a watchlist view of how ownership shifted for the tickers you follow.
 Follow the funds whose moves you care about and their new quarterly activity surfaces for you.

-Two honest limits: the data is 13F data, so it is delayed up to 45 days and US-focused, and it reflects what funds owned at quarter close rather than what they are doing now.
+Two honest limits.
+The data is 13F data, so it is delayed up to 45 days and US-focused, and it reflects what funds owned at quarter close rather than what they are doing now.
 It is built for research and idea generation off the institutional money, not for trading on it.

 Every Manager which exercises investment discretion with respect to accounts holding Section 13(f) securities ... having an aggregate fair market value ... of at least $100,000,000 shall file a report on Form 13F with the Commission within 45 days after the last day of ... each of the first three calendar quarters.